mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # State Synchronization

 Trusting I could implement the authority rules described above, my first task was to prove that synchronizing physics in one direction of flow could actually work with Unity and PhysX.
-If this didn't work, game over basically.
+In previous work I had networked simulations built with ODE, so really, I had no idea if it was really possible.

-To do this, I setup a loopback scene in Unity where cubes fall into a pile in front of the player.
+To find out, I setup a loopback scene in Unity where cubes fall into a pile in front of the player.
 There are two sets of cubes.
 The cubes on the left represent the authority side.
-The cubes on the right are the non-authority side, which we want to be in sync with the cubes on the left.
+The cubes on the right represent the non-authority side, which we want to be in sync with the cubes on the left.

 <img src="/img/networked-physics-in-vr/authority-and-non-authority-cubes.png" width="100%"/>